mbacarella/opws/README.md

 OCaml Password Safe

-This is a work in progress and it may never be finished.
-If you use it for anything important you're crazy.
+This is a work in progress / proof of concept.
+I would recommend against using it for anything important at this stage.